Personal Injury Claims in Thailand

 Statute of Limitations

-Under Section 420 of the Thai Civil and Commercial Code anyone who wilfully or negligently causes injury to another’s life, body, health, liberty, property or rights is bound to make compensation.
-The courts will generally seek to place victims back in the position they would have been had the wrongful act not occurred, which usually means awarding expenses and damages for loss of income – both past and future.
+In Thailand, anyone who wilfully or negligently injures another’s body, life, health, liberty, property, or rights is bound to make compensation.
+This compensation is meant to put victims back into the position they would have been had the wrongful act not occurred.
+This can include awarding expenses and damages for lost income, past and future.

 Leave a Reply